mcrao/mcrao.github.io/content/journal/build-llm-from-scratch/large-language-models-basics/index.md

 ## What makes LLMs so good?
 Secret sauce?
 ![Transformer secret sauce](img/transformer.png)

 What is that magic bullet that makes LLMs better than NLP?
 And that magic bullet or secret sauce for LLMs is **<span style="color:var(--choco-5)">Transformer Architecture</span>**.
-We will learn all about this secret sauce in subsequent playlist.
+We will learn all about this secret sauce in subsequent series.

 > ### Foundation Paper
 >The architecture originated from a seminal paper published in 2017 titled **"Attention Is All You Need,"** authored by eight researchers from Google Brain. <br>